mothedevv/youtube-live/README.md

 ## Description

 Attend live concerts right from the comfort of your own home.
-Watch your favorite artists perform in concert venues from all around the world.
+Watch your favorite musical artists and legendary rock bands perform in concert venues from all around the globe.
 Discover rare intimate peformances and historic sold out shows.
-Listen to music the way its always been intended.
-Live! (add more...)
+Stream live (add more...)

 ## Table of Contents